 *This list is based off the Costco prices in Minnesota.
+This post contains affiliate links.
+I may earn a commission on recommendations at no additional cost to you.

 Depending on your dietary preferences (or just how far you are hoping to stretch your budget,) Costco has a variety of bulk options for your eggs.
+(Hint: Ibotta often offers egg rebates as well.)

 On average, they start at around $3 for 2 dozen generic white-shell eggs and range all the way up to around $13 for 5 dozen organic brown-shell eggs.